solyarisoftware/WeBAD/README.md

 # WeBAD

-WeBAD stay for **We**b **B**rowser **A**udio **D**etection/Speech Recording Events API.
+**WeBAD** stay for **We**b **B**rowser **A**udio **D**etection/Speech Recording Events API.

 Pronounce it *we-bad* or *web-ad*.

-## What's the problem of detecting speech?

-You want *continuous listening* audio and speech detection system, voiceonly / voicefirst, touch-less / keyboard-less solution, on the browser, without using any wake-word system, using a javascript-only program, using Web audio API.
+## How to detect speech, on the browser?

+Let's sketch possible scenarios:

+1. Wake word detection

+  Currently this is considered the common way to push speech messages on a voice interfaced system.
+  Wake word detection, especially if you want to have your own word sequences, need a specialized training of a neural net and a cpu-intensive run-time engine that has to run on the browser.
+This project do not face this path.

+2. Push-to-talk

+  That's the traditional/safe way to generate audio messages (see radio mobile/walkie-talkie).
+  The user push a button, start to talk, release the button when finished to talk.
+  Note that push to talk could be implemented on the browser in two way:

+  - 2.1 Software-button push-to-talk

+    That's the simplest approach on GUI interface.
+Consider a web browser, on a mobile device you have a touch interface, on a personal computer  you have a keyboard/mouse.
+    So you can have an HTML button that, when pressed, triggers a recording.
+    Through a keyboard or a touch screen, the user press a key or touch a (button on the) screen to talk.
+    But you finally want a touch-less / keyboard-less solution!

+  - 2.2 Hardware-button push-to-talk

+    The user press a real/hardware button, that maybe mute/un-mute an external mic.

+3. Continuous listening (without wake-word detection)

+  The best experience is maybe the *continuous listening* mode, where audio is detected in real-time, just talking in front of the PC (or the tablet/ mobile phone / handset).
+  Namely: avoiding any wake-word detection algorithm.

-## A simple solution
+## The proposed solution

+Let's focus on these cases:

+- Continuous listening (without wake-word detection)
+- Hardware-button push-to-talk

 The WeBAD solution here proposed is to get the audio volume of the microphone in real-time, using a Web Audio API script processor that calculate RMS volume.
-A cyclic task, running every N msecs, does some logic above the current volume RMS sample and emits these javascript events:
+A cyclic task, running every N msecs, does some logic above the current volume RMS sample and generates these javascript events:

 - AUDIO VOLUME
-  - `signal`  -> audio volume is high, so probably user is speaking
+  - `signal`, audio volume is high, so probably user is speaking
-  - `silence` -> audio volume is pretty low, the mic is on but there is not speech
+  - `silence`, audio volume is pretty low, the mic is on but there is not speech
-  - `mute`    -> audio volume is almost zero, the mic is off
+  - `mute`, audio volume is almost zero, the mic is off

 - MICROPHONE STATUS
-  - `unmutedmic`  -> microphone is UNMUTED (passing from OFF to ON)
+  - `unmutedmic`, microphone is UNMUTED (passing from OFF to ON)
-  - `mutedmic` -> microphone is MUTED (passing from ON to OFF)
+  - `mutedmic`, microphone is MUTED (passing from ON to OFF)

 - RECORDING
-  - `recordstart` -> speech recording START
+  - `recordstart`, speech recording START
-  - `recordstop`  -> speech recording STOP (success, recording seems a valid speech)
+  - `recordstop`, speech recording STOP (success, recording seems a valid speech)
-  - `recordabort` -> speech recording ABORTED (because level is too low or audio duration length too short)
+  - `recordabort`, speech recording ABORTED (because level is too low or audio duration length too short)

-## Continuous listening vs push-to-talk

-You want to trigger events that need to face these scenarios:

-- **Continuous listening (without wake-word detection)**

-  The best experience is maybe the *continuous listening* mode, where audio is detected in real-time, just talking in front of the PC (or the tablet/ mobile phone / handset).

-  Namely: avoiding any wake-word detection algorithm,

-- Push-to-talk

-  That's the traditional/safe way to generate audio messages (see radio mobile/walkie-talkie).
-  The user push a button, start to talk, release the button when finished to talk.

-  Note that push to talk could be implemented on the browser in two way:
-  - SW
-    Through a keyboard or a touch screen, the user press a key or touch a (button on the) screen to talk

-  - HW
-    The user press a real/hardware button, that maybe mute/un-mute an external mic.
+### Internal / external microphone

 On the basis of the microphone / hardware configuration available, there are some different possible ways to proceed: